AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 +++Can I play my training content in full screen?

 All courses in Learning Manager are played in browsers.
-You can view the courses in full screen using Learning Manager’s Fluidic player.
+You can view the courses in full screen using Learning Manager's Fluidic player.

 Refer  [Fluidic player feature](feature-summary/fluidic-player.md) for more information on Player.